911 calls from deadly Lahaina wildfire show residents' terror and panic in a desperate bid to escape

 A dispatcher says they will update the fire department.

-In one of the clips, a woman living at a group senior residence called Hale Mahaolu Eono called to ask for help as the fire burned close to the home.
+In another clip, a woman living at a group senior residence called Hale Mahaolu Eono called to ask for help as the fire burned close to the home.
 She was one of four people left at the facility without any cars, she told the dispatcher, as the flames pushed closer.

 “There’s a fire like, you know, close to us.
 Are we supposed to get evacuated?” she asked the dispatcher, panic clear in her voice.